+Chapter 2

-Chapter 2 Sequential and partial implementation of the IMM across different transaction types
+Sequential and partial implementation of the IMM across different transaction types

-- In order to assess an institution's compliance with the requirements on the implementation of the IMM in accordance with Article 283(3) of the CRR and Section II, Chapter 3, paragraph 9 of the ECB Guide on options and discretions available in Union Law (EGOD)15, the ECB verifies, in particular: - (a) the institution's initial or current IMM scope and its plan for sequential implementation in accordance with paragraph 7; - (b) how the institution justifies and monitors transactions treated with a non-IMM method under Articles 273(1), 221 or 223 of the CRR for permanent or temporary exemption from the IMM in accordance with paragraph 8.
+- In order to assess an institution's compliance with the requirements on the implementation of the IMM in accordance with Article 283(3) of the CRR and Section II, Chapter 3, paragraph 9 of the ECB Guide on options and discretions available in Union Law (EGOD), the ECB verifies, in particular: - (a) the institution's initial or current IMM scope and its plan for sequential implementation in accordance with paragraph 7; - (b) how the institution justifies and monitors transactions treated with a non-IMM method under Articles 273(1), 221 or 223 of the CRR for permanent or temporary exemption from the IMM in accordance with paragraph 8. - 2.
+For the purposes of sub-paragraph (1) the ECB: - (a) reviews the institution's relevant internal policies and procedures, including the calculation methods for the IMM coverage ratios, to ensure compliance with the EGOD;

-15 See ECB Guide on options and discretions available in Union law.
+&lt;sup>14 See ECB Guide on options and discretions available in Union law.